« View All Posts

 However, it's not a long-term solution, so be sure to either get your truck in the shop or treat your fuel with a winter additive to prevent further problems.

-4. Bunk Heater Maintenance
+4. Perform Bunk Heater Maintenance

 Your bunk heater is a crucial component during the winter.
 It helps keep your cab warm, making long drives and sleeping in your bunk in freezing temperatures more comfortable.